RajPack/ng4DI/README.md

 ## A Personal test bed for my angular learning

-### Originally created to learn angular dependency injection
+### Originally created to learn angular's dependency injection

 But soon became my github repository for all my angular apps..

+--RajPack